 This course will examine how accounting information can be used to evaluate a firm.
 The importance of economic conditions, accounting policy choice, and strategic management decisions for statement analysis will be considered.
 The course will also explore the usefulness and limitations of public disclosure for decision-making.
 Techniques for analysis and forecasting will be discussed as well as current research findings that impact on financial statement analysis.

-A study of the basic concepts and theory of auditing including the auditing environment, the auditor’s role, the structure of the profession, responsibilities of auditors, nature and theory of evidence, the auditor’s report and other related topics.
+Students study the basic concepts and theory of auditing including the auditing environment, the auditor’s role, the structure of the profession, responsibilities of auditors, nature and theory of evidence, the auditor’s report, and other related topics.

 This course is the first of a two course sequence which introduces the student to the fundamental principles of taxation (the theory), the compliance aspects of the law (the practice), and the rationale for specific tax provisions (the policy).
 The course also examines the effect of taxation law on the investment decisions of individuals and corporations.
 Both personal and corporation income taxation are covered

-This course examines in greater depth the topics covered in ACCT 4453, and introduces the student to the concept and principles of commodity taxation.
+Students examine in greater depth the topics covered in ACCT 4453, and are introduced to the concept and principles of commodity taxation.
 Course assignments concentrate on the effect of tax law on personal and managerial decision making.